utkuali/Shift-Log-to-Discord/utk_shiftlog/README.md

 ## Using with off-duty, on-duty

-If you are using an off-duty script, best way to implement this script is to create an serverevent and triggering it in the off-duty script when a player goes off-duty or on-duty.
+If you are using an off-duty script, best way to implement this script is to create a serverevent and trigger it in the off-duty script when a player goes off-duty or on-duty.

 **IMPORTANT** You need to add the code below to utk_shiftlog/server.lua and trigger the server event from your off-duty script!